Learn about capacitor impedance.

 ω = 2πf

 In terms of capacitor parameters, an ideal capacitor's resistance is zero.
-However, the reactance and the impedance of an ideal capacitor are negative for all capacitance and frequency values.
-The effective impedance (absolute value) of a capacitor depends on the frequency, and typically, for an ideal capacitor, it will always decrease with frequency.
+However, the reactance and the impedance of an actual capacitor are negative for all capacitance and frequency values.
+The effective impedance (absolute value) of a capacitor depends and decreases with frequency.

 It is evident from the equations above that a capacitor's reactance is inversely proportional to both capacitance and frequency.
-Therefore, higher capacitance and a higher frequency both translate into a lower reactance.
-In summary, this inverse relationship between frequency and reactance facilitates capacitors' use to block low-frequency components of a signal while simultaneously allowing high-frequency components to pass.
+Therefore, higher capacitance and higher frequency translate into lower reactance.
+This allows the use of capacitors with other components in low pass or high pass filter designs and blocks selective frequencies.

-Although capacitance in an AC circuit is easily discernible, it is the parameter impedance that requires thorough AC circuit analysis.
-Keeping this in mind, obtaining a greater understanding of the importance of these two parameters' interaction is paramount.
+Although capacitance in an AC circuit is easily discernible, the parameter impedance in an AC circuit requires thorough circuit analysis.
+Keeping this in mind, obtaining a greater understanding of the relationship between capacitance and impedance is paramount.